Torrens

 Torrens's population is slightly older than the national pattern

 Torrens has a median age of 39, which is higher than the Australian Capital Territory's figure of 35 and comparable to Australia's median age of 38.
-The age group of 5-14 years old is strongly represented at 15.2%, compared to the Australian Capital Territory.
-However, the 25-34 age cohort is less prevalent in Torrens at 9.3%.
-Between 2021 and present, the 15 to 24 age group has increased from 12.1% to 13.3%, while the 35 to 44 age cohort has risen from 14.0% to 15.2%.
-Conversely, the 45 to 54 age group has decreased from 15.1% to 13.3%, and the 25 to 34 age group has dropped from 10.5% to 9.3%.
-Looking ahead to 2041, demographic projections indicate significant shifts in Torrens's age structure.
-Notably, the 65 to 74 age group is expected to grow by 10%, reaching 211 people from a previous count of 192.
-This growth will be driven entirely by the aging population dynamic, with those aged 65 and above comprising all projected growth.
-Meanwhile, the 45 to 54 and 15 to 24 age cohorts are expected to experience population declines.
+The age group of 5-14 years old makes up 15.2% of Torrens' population, compared to the Australian Capital Territory.
+However, the 25-34 age group is less prevalent in Torrens at 9.3%.
+From 2021 to present, the 15 to 24 age group has increased from 12.1% to 13.3%, while the 35 to 44 cohort has risen from 14.0% to 15.2%.
+Conversely, the 45 to 54 age group has decreased from 15.1% to 13.3%, and the 25 to 34 group has dropped from 10.5% to 9.3%.
+Looking ahead to 2041, demographic projections show significant shifts in Torrens' age structure.
+The 65 to 74 age group is expected to grow by 10%, reaching 211 people from the current 192.
+This growth will be entirely due to the aging population dynamic, with those aged 65 and above comprising all of the projected growth.
+Meanwhile, the 45 to 54 and 15 to 24 age groups are expected to experience population declines.

 Frequently Asked Questions - Age